Note: For recently received corrections or added information,

 you'll consider sharing them.

-mother was a Berta, and so I'm related to several people in this
+was a Berta, and so I'm related to several people in this photo of a

-names of the people in the photo on the back of the photo.
-Maybe you
+people in the photo on the back of the photo.
+Maybe you know some of

-know some of these people!
-Names include Berta, Prussock, Barna,
+these people!
+Names include Berta, Prussock, Barna, Jadish, Jacko,

-Jadish, Jacko, Stegana, Hollis, Morro, Stefanik, Barron, Dinovic,
+Stegana, Hollis, Morro, Stefanik, Barron, Dinovic, Halko, Shemo,

-Halko, Shemo, Kardisco, Casper, Drauschalk, Charnigo, Zippay, Spock,
+Kardisco, Casper, Drauschalk, Charnigo, Zippay, Spock, Wargo, a few

-Wargo, a few others I wasn't sure of from the handwriting.
-A number of
+others I wasn't sure of from the handwriting.
+A number of these guys

-these guys had nicknames that are also written on the back of the
+had nicknames that are also written on the back of the photo.
+I

-photo.
-I remember that a lot of my dad's friends from his youth in
+remember that a lot of my dad's friends from his youth in Upper Lehigh

 Summer Fun - Mystery photos from Ed Merrick - posted August